 Evolutionary computation; multi-agent systems; artificial life and other complex adaptive systems.

 Dentistry; tissue-engineering approaches for bone and oral mucosal replacement; influence of plasma proteins on setting characteristics of mineral trioxide.

 Artificial intelligence; machine learning; neural networks; evolutionary computation; bioinformatics; computational biology; intelligent methods for pattern recognition; molecular biology, computational models of dynamical systems.

 Cancer sciences; structural biology and biomarkers; cancer and chronic disease epidemiology; gastrointestinal disease and medical decision-making.

-Dr J Tucker
+Professor J Tucker